k2datascience/ds-foundations/content/3-linear-algebra.md

 ### <a name="section-b"></a>2.
 Refresher

 If you prefer an abridged text summary of the same topics, here is [a set of notes](https://s3.amazonaws.com/ds-foundations/resources/linear_algebra_notes.pdf) by Zico Kolter from Carnegie Mellon.
 The last section is on "Matrix Calculus", which is not usually covered in college classes.
-It is useful to review in preparation for the bootcamp.
+The combination of Linear Algebra and Calculus for the basis understanding many optimization algorithms.

 ---